Voyager Inconsistencies

 The Nonsense of "Threshold"

-I think hardly anyone would contradict my perception that no other episode ever featured so much scientific rubbish as VOY: "Threshold", encompassing a broad range from logic and mathematics over physics and biology to engineering.
-It's the episode where the crew develops a transwarp drive, Tom goes to Warp 10, evolves to a new lifeform, kidnaps Janeway and has children with her.
-Bizarre enough.
+If there is consensus about one topic in fandom, it's about the abundance of scientific bullshit in VOY: "Threshold", encompassing a broad range from logic and mathematics over physics and biology to engineering.
+So the crew develops a transwarp drive, Tom goes to Warp 10, evolves to a new lifeform, kidnaps Janeway and has children with her.
+Yeah right.
 I don't know if it's rather fun or masochism to list the countless errors and fallacies of this episode, but here we go.

 The episode begins with Tom, B'Elanna and Harry simulating the Warp 10 flight.
 How is this possible?
-You can't simulate something that you deem impossible, and for which you have no equations and models that could describe a physical reality.
+There is no way to simulate something that you deem impossible, and for which you consequently have no equations and models that could describe a physical reality.
+A simulation would lead to irresolvable non-convergence or to a division by zero at some point.

 Transwarp hobbyists